 FieldTypeDescription

-pageObjoptionalObject|StringA dictionary object containing details of the page event.
+page_objoptionalObject|StringA dictionary object containing details of the page event.
 This object can include all the following optional fields: name, category, title, url, path, search, keywords, and properties.
 You can also provide a string that will be used as the name field.

-destinationsoptionalObjectSpecifies which analytics components should receive the event data.
+componentsoptionalObjectSpecifies which analytics components should receive the event data.
 This allows for targeted data sending based on your configured components within the Edgee platform.

-Privacy by Design
+Privacy by design

 At Edgee, we prioritize user privacy and the protection of personal data.
 Our approach to handling page event data is designed to respect user privacy by default, ensuring data is anonymized and processed in compliance with stringent data protection standards.

-Anonymization by Default
+Anonymization by default

 When processing page event data for analytics component, Edgee implements robust data anonymization techniques.
 These methods are designed to remove or alter personally identifiable information (PII), rendering it impossible to trace the data back to any individual.
 Through this process, data is stripped of identifying details, ensuring it cannot be used to track or identify users.